ikpardo/ehuweborria/content/en/research/research.md

 **Line 3**: To analyze the impact of extensive grazing abandonment on soil functions, biodiversity and forage quality in mountain grasslands under different changes in land use and climate change scenarios from a multidisciplinary perspective.

+**Line 4**: To analyze resilience capacity to abiotic and biotic disturbances at individual, population and landscape scales in forest ecosystems, with a special emphasis in tree species main demographic rates (survival, growth and recruitment).

 </body>

 <br>